 FEET Stay more than 6 feet apart.

-STAY HOME and shelter in place if possible.
+STAY HOME and shelter in place if you feel sick.